Two-year fixed-rates return to 2007 levels

 Story link: Two-year fixed-rates return to 2007 levels

-Related financial stories to: Two-year fixed-rates return to 2007 levels:
+Related financial stories to: Two-year fixed-rates return to 2007 levels

 - Two-year fixed rate average falls to 6.39%

-- Nationwide increases rates on fixed-rate bonds
+- Nationwide increases fixed-rates

 Tags: average, fall, fixed, interest, Moneyfacts, mortgage, rate, two year